3 plates of tasty baked vegetables

 • Most often, the singular ends in a consonant

-• Most often they are pluralized by adding -e, -er, or -en or by adding an umlaut to an a, o, or u in the stem to become ä, ö, or ü.
+• Most often they are pluralized by adding -e, -er, or -en or by adding an umlaut to an a, o, or u in the to become ä, ö, or ü.

 So, while these nouns might be “unpredictable,” in that you can’t predict which ending you’ll use, they’re generally still recognizable as plurals, because they have one of the “expected” forms.
 Here are some examples of nouns like this: